rcravens/devops-laravel/README.md

   * Second Pass - The second time you run the command, the application will be deployed
 * `appDelete <app_name>` - This command will delete **ALL DATA** associated with the application.

-Here is a "how to" video for application management [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/hK04PYM2X58/0.jpg)](https://www.youtube.com/watch?v=hK04PYM2X58)
+Here is a "how to" video for application management (released April 26):

+[![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/hK04PYM2X58/0.jpg)](https://www.youtube.com/watch?v=hK04PYM2X58)

 ### Release Management / Deployment
 Once you have an application deployed, you will have the following available to you **as the deployment user**:
 * `deploy` - This alias kicks off a deployment.
 Each release is created in a separate directory and once the release is read (e.g., cloned, built, ...) then the symlink that Nginx uses is updated to point at the new release.

-Here is a "how to" video for release management [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/sIkHxdaxnn4/0.jpg)](https://www.youtube.com/watch?v=sIkHxdaxnn4)
+Here is a "how to" video for release management (release April 30):

+[![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/sIkHxdaxnn4/0.jpg)](https://www.youtube.com/watch?v=sIkHxdaxnn4)